 - Improve the understanding of key elements in the management of offshore wind developments will enhance new investments and, therefore, contribute to the realisation of Australia’s offshore wind energy potential.

-The following papers will be presented to DCCEEW and Southerly Ten:
+The following papers have been presented to DCCEEW and Southerly Ten:

 - A review of international regulatory and policy guidance on the potential impacts of underwater noise resulting from offshore wind energy (OWE) projects.